daguiam/workshop-python/0-installation.md

 You may install the Python 2.7 through the Anaconda platform, which will also install the required python packages for this workshop.

-Please download and install **Python 2.7** in https://www.continuum.io/downloads for your operating system.
+Please download and install the full **Python 2.7** package in https://www.continuum.io/downloads for your operating system.

 ***Note:*** Do install the full Anaconda that contains all the relevant packages for this workshop

+Other Python packages
 ---

 * Python <https://www.python.org/>